News/Media Alliance has enhanced News and Magazine Media CareerBank services for jobseekers.

 Bachelor's degree in journalism, communications, broadcasting, or related field plus three (3) years of full-time content creation experience in public broadcasting or a media-related industry; equivalent education/experience considered.
 Experience must demonstrate strong interpersonal, organizational, and communication (verbal and written) skills.
 Live on-air radio hosting experience.
 Supervisory experience.
 Knowledge of: audio production techniques and procedures; current issues and concerns of interest to the citizens of Nebraska; resources available for researching Nebraska informational needs; national vehicles available for distributing Nebraska produced news content; and principles and practices of supervision.
 Ability to: utilize effective interviewing techniques to gather desired information; write clear and succinct scripts for radio, online, and television audiences; record and edit audio; take digital pictures; work effectively with videographers to produce visual stories; train reporters and student workers; edit and mentor news reporters and producers; utilize available audio production systems and techniques for quality sound reproduction; and evaluate current program and news content production and revise as necessary to meet Nebraska citizen needs.

-Master's degree.
+Master's degree in in journalism, communications, broadcasting, or related field.
 Five (5) years of supervisory experience.
 Skilled with producing content for multiple content platforms.
 Ability to serve as on-air host for news magazine programs as needed.

 With over 25,000 students, the University of Nebraska-Lincoln is a diverse educational insitution with international stature.
 The intellectual center for the state of Nebraska and beyond, we are a land-grant, top tier national research-extensive insitution.
 Part of the Big Ten conference, Big Ten Academic Alliance, our mission includes growing relationships and resources that enable the University of Nebraska to change lives.